 Laboratory experience accompanying BIO 354.

-Corequisites: Registration in BIO 354 is required.
+Corequisites: Concurrent registration in BIO 354 is required.
 Offered: Spring.
 Special Notes: This is a designated research course.

 BIO 358 • Neurobiology 3 Credits